 Even though I had Cody, I still had to learn how to live life on my own under full control of Cody and without guidance from a parent.

-He raped me 3, sometimes 4, times a day.
+He raped me three, sometimes four, times a day.
 I felt this was what I was supposed to do, submit to him as he is the “man of the house,” all for the gain of his love.
 Here I was, letting abuse permeate the relationship, rationalizing it, convincing myself of the dissimilarities to my parent’s abusive relationship that also had unequal power dynamics.

 It wasn’t until I learned Cody was sleeping with other teenage boys that I finally recognized what he was doing.
 I went back home with my parents with a fleeting hope they would accept me for who I was and nobody else could take advantage of me.